day8/re-frame-10x/README.md

 If you are using leiningen, modify `project.clj` in the following ways.
 When puzzling over the various possible leiningen configurations, it's often helpful to look at a sample [project.clj](https://github.com/technomancy/leiningen/blob/stable/sample.project.clj).

 ### IMPORTANT PREREQUISITES

 * You **must** have a [`:main`](https://clojurescript.org/reference/compiler-options#main) specified in your `:compiler` config for the `:preloads` and `:closure-defines` to take effect
 * You **must** be running with the Closure define `goog.DEBUG` as `true`.
 This is the default under `:optimizations :none`.
 * You **must** be using `:optimizations :none`.

-If you don't meet those pre-requisites, see the docs on [advanced setups](/docs/Advanced-Setup.md) for other ways to install re-frame-10x.
+If you don't meet those pre-requisites, or you are using [Shadow CLJS](https://shadow-cljs.github.io/docs/UsersGuide.html) see the docs on [advanced setups](/docs/Advanced-Setup.md) for other ways to install re-frame-10x.

 [![Clojars Project](https://img.shields.io/clojars/v/day8.re-frame/re-frame-10x.svg)](https://clojars.org/day8.re-frame/re-frame-10x)